From Escapism to Realism: Manifesting Universes with Mathematical Objects

 Objective physical reality, governed by immutable natural laws, exists independently of human belief - gravity works whether we acknowledge it or not.
 This provides a robust foundation to exist on, but at the cost of customization.
 We cannot edit physical laws to spawn a metallic element with an ideal supply curve and fair distribution across Earth.

 Unlike immutable physical laws, shared fictions are customizable to our choosing.
-As shown in Figures 1 and 2, as information technologies have expanded our capacity to construct shared fictions, we have increasingly escaped the "state of nature" to inhabit them1.
+As shown in Figures 1 and 2, as information technologies have expanded our capacity to construct shared fictions, we have increasingly escaped the "state of nature" to inhabit them.

 Unlike objective physical reality, shared fictions depend on belief in an attesting authority.
 When this authority falters, as shown in Figure 3, the shared fiction dissolves - often with devastating consequences.
 Shared fictions offer customization at the cost of robustness.